chem-274-A-master/discussion-3/instructions.md

 Discuss these questions with your group, and modify your design accordingly.
 You can implement multiple integrators if you'd like to explore this idea further.

 #### Step 3: First-class Functions
 In Python, functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), meaning they can be passed to and returned from object methods/functions.
-Review the file `first_class_functions.py` and write a short explanation of how it works in your README.
+Review the file `first_class_functions.py` and write a short explanation of how it works in your README and add to the Google Slides.

 Once you've done that, modify your integrator class to take a function as an argument and use it to evaluate the integral.